Mumbai City

 Introduction to Mumbai City

-Classification of Mumbai
+Administrative Structure of Mumbai City

-(i) Greater Mumbai
+Greater Mumbai City Administration

-- Governed by the Brihanmumbai Municipal Corporation (BMC).
+• Mumbai City is governed by the Brihanmumbai Municipal Corporation (BMC).

-- Divided into 24 administrative wards (A to T).
+• Mumbai City is divided into 24 administrative wards (A to T).

 Mumbai Suburban District